SandeshShelke-2002/Spotify-Clone/README.md

 This is project of spotify clone.
--this is project for design only.
+- this is project for design only.